p1pchenk0/vue-handy-subscriptions/README.md

         }
     }
 ```
-Unsubscribe from specific event or events (all component's listeners):
+Unsubscribe component from specific event or events (all component's callbacks for these events will be removed):
 ```javascript
     methods: {
         notListenToOne() {